-Graduates are in-scope for the 2022 GOS-L collection if they participated in the 2019 GOS and did not explicitly refuse to be contacted for future research participation, that is, they did not respond 'No' at the survey question CONTACT.
+Graduates are in-scope for the 2023 GOS-L collection if they participated in the 2020 GOS and did not explicitly refuse to be contacted for future research participation, that is, they did not respond 'No' at the survey question CONTACT.

-In-scope graduates who completed the 2019 GOS via Computer Assisted Telephone Interviewing (CATI), will be provided the opportunity to participate in the GOS-L (as appropriate to the above points) as an 'additional population'.
-Costs for completed online surveys, verbatim cleaning and coding of open-ended responses will be passed on in a fee-for-service capacity for additional populations.

-Out-of-scope populations from the 2019 GOS can also be included in the 2022 GOS-L as an 'additional population' on a fee-for-service basis (this is discussed further at Section 4.4 Including additional populations).
+In-scope graduates who completed the 2020 GOS via Computer Assisted Telephone Interviewing (CATI) and out-of-scope populations surveyed in the 2020 GOS will be provided the opportunity to participate in the GOS-L as an 'additional population'.
+In addition, graduates that were approached for but did not complete the GOS can also be included in the 2023 GOS-L as an 'additional population' on a fee-for-service basis.
+More information about additional populations can be found at Section 4.4 Including additional populations).